Corillian/WindowsTerminal/README.md

 This will restore OpenConsole, build the requisite subset of OpenConsole dependencies, and then build the WinUI3 wrappers in `WindowsTerminal.sln`.
 If OpenConsole fails to build due to errors about hitting the heap limit of the C++ compiler just run `Build.ps1` (without `-restore`) until it stops complaining about heap limits and everything _should_ work.
 After you do this initial build you can then open `WindowsTerminal.sln` and build via Visual Studio as you normally would.
 In fact, if `Build.ps1` successfully builds OpenConsole but fails to build `WindowsTerminal.sln` you should try building `WindowsTerminal.sln` in Visual Studio because... welcome to WinRT.

 ## Some Thoughts on WinRT

-This was my first project with WinRT.
-I don't know the exact history, you can probably Google it, but for those of you who've never heard of WinRT it's a thing that evolved from the Win8 UWP and C++/WRL stuff which in turn evolved from WPF.
-Like most everyone on Earth, I refused to ever touch UWP, however WinUI3, which actually looks pretty cool (that's why I did this), is saddled with all of this legacy UWP insanity.
-The best part of the insanity is that it has a name - WinRT.

 If you stay exclusively in the land of C# things don't seem to be too bad.
 The moment you have to start dealing with C++/WinRT [prepare for hate and discontent](https://docs.microsoft.com/en-us/windows/uwp/cpp-and-winrt-apis/faq#why-am-i-getting-a--class-not-registered--exception-).
 The C++/WinRT build toolchain and its C# cousin, CsWinRT, currently seem to be [buggy](https://github.com/microsoft/CsWinRT/issues/756) and [flakey](https://github.com/microsoft/CsWinRT/issues/864).
 Yes, flakey, as in non-deterministic - sometimes you will build and it'll work - sometimes it won't.
 What changed?
 Who knows, but restarting Visual Studio seems to help, except when it doesn't.